premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 Communism imposes order through centralized control of production and consumption of goods and services, and equal wealth distribution to eliminate social / economic / class inequalities, so that everyone would be living harmoniously with each other.

 The drawback here is **the order**.
-Communism envisons **a perpetual low entropy social system**, which is against the very nature of the universe, eventually leading to the demise or reformation to another social system.
+Communism envisions **a perpetual low entropy social system**, which is against the very nature of the universe, eventually leading to the demise or reformation to another social system.

 #### Capitalism